 We are a clinical-stage biopharmaceutical company focused on discovering, acquiring, developing and commercializing therapeutics in the disease areas of immunology, inflammation and oncology.
 We are developing seralutinib for the treatment of pulmonary arterial hypertension, or PAH.
 In the second quarter of 2022, we completed patient enrollment in our ongoing Phase 2 TORREY Study of seralutinib in PAH.
 We expect topline results from this clinical trial in the fourth quarter of 2022.
+Pending the outcomes of the topline results from the ongoing Phase 2 TORREY Study, we expect to initiate a registrational Phase 3 program in PAH in the third quarter of 2023.
 We are developing GB5121 for the treatment of relapsed / refractory primary CNS lymphoma, or PCNSL, and we commenced enrolling healthy volunteers in a Phase 1 clinical trial in November 2021.
-We expect to commence the Phase 1b/2 STAR CNS Study in relapsed / refractory PCNSL and other rare CNS malignancies in the second quarter of 2022.
+We commenced the Phase 1b/2 STAR CNS Study in relapsed / refractory PCNSL and other rare CNS malignancies in the second quarter of 2022.
+We expect to release results from these open-label GB5121 clinical trials at relevant medical conferences as data become available.
 We are developing GB7208 for the treatment of multiple sclerosis.
 GB7208 is currently undergoing preclinical testing.
 Pending the outcomes of our ongoing GB7208 preclinical work and the seralutinib TORREY Phase 2 topline results, we expect to initiate a Phase 1 clinical trial in healthy volunteers in the first half of 2023.
-In April 2022, we announced that the GB004 Phase 2 SHIFT-UC Study did not meet its primary or secondary endpoints.
-We are terminating the ongoing treat-through and open-label extension portions of the Phase 2 SHIFT-UC Study for lack of treatment benefit and are discontinuing development of GB004.
 We also have multiple preclinical programs at various stages of development in the therapeutic areas of immunology, inflammation and oncology.
 We have assembled a deeply experienced and highly skilled group of industry veterans, scientists, clinicians and key opinion leaders from leading biotechnology and pharmaceutical companies, as well as leading academic centers from around the world.
 Our employees are a team of highly dedicated, passionate individuals who pride themselves on a culture of respect, humility, transparency, inclusion, dedication, collaboration and fun.
 Our ultimate goal i